Ryanair: Abandonment of the single-airline strategy

+Ryanair UK was established in December 2017 in anticipation of Brexit.
+Its first aircraft, re-registered as G-RUKA, was transferred from Ryanair DAC in 2018, with a second aircraft following in 2019.
+As of April 2023, Ryanair UK has 13 aircraft.

+On 23 August 2018, Ryanair announced a new baggage policy.
+Under this policy, Priority Boarding allows for a larger and a smaller bag, capped by the capacity on the airplane.
+The company claimed this reduces turnaround times and simplifies the baggage policy.
+After this, many other low cost airlines introduced similar policies, for example Wizz Air.

 On 28 September 2018, pilots, cabin crew and other staff called for a strike due to the transition from workers being employed on Irish contracts and subject to Irish legislation to their own countries' labour laws, along with an issue in their pay.
 Due to the lobbying of the crew and walk-outs of pilots, the airline had to cancel 250 flights, which affected around 40,000 passengers.

+In early 2019, due to the transition inside the holdings company, each airline (Ryanair, LaudaMotion, Ryanair Sun and Ryanair UK) got its own CEO and management team.
+Edward Wilson became the CEO of the airline Ryanair and Michael O'Leary became the Group CEO.

-On 9 June 2019, Ryanair announced (together with the Government of Malta), that it would establish a new airline called Malta Air (not to be confused with Air Malta), which will consist of an initial fleet of ten aircraft and assume the 61 flights currently operated by Ryanair from the island.
+On 9 June 2019, Ryanair announced, together with the Government of Malta, that it would establish a new airline called Malta Air (not to be confused with Air Malta), to consist of an initial fleet of ten aircraft and assume the 61 flights currently operated by Ryanair from the island.
 The fleet was registered in Malta while a new repair and maintenance hangar was also set up.
-Ryanair transferred all its existing Maltese operations to the new airline and its fleet was expected to increase from the six Boeing 737-800 aircraft currently allocated to the Malta market to ten (all to be in Malta Air colours) by mid-2020.
+Ryanair transferred all its existing Maltese operations to the new airline and its fleet was expected to increase from the six Boeing 737-800 aircraft currently allocated to the Malta market to ten (all to be in Malta Air colours) by mid 2020.